 10. She expresses confusion about her feelings for you or uncertainty about her commitment to the marriage.
 She may say things like, “I love you but I’m not in love with you,” or “I don’t know what I want…I need space to figure it out.”

-Of course, this is just a general, oversimplified checklist of behaviors and there can be many reasons behind them.
+Of course, this is just a general and oversimplified checklist of behaviors and there can be many different reasons behind them.
 Nonetheless, if more than a few seem familiar to you, it may be time to have a good heart-to-heart with your wife.
-Just be sure that you bring empathy and compassion to the conversation, rather than criticism or accusation.